whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### *(new feature)* Handling Programmatic Access Tokens
 As we announced in our [roadmap](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/ROADMAP.md#pat-support), we implemented handling Programmatic Access Tokens (PATs) in the provider.
 In [v2.3.0](#v220--v230), we already added `PROGRAMMATIC_ACCESS_TOKEN` authenticator option.
 In this version, we enhanced the provider capabilities with handling PATs in a new resource and data source.
+See more in our [Authentication Methods guide](https://registry.terraform.io/providers/snowflakedb/snowflake/2.4.0/docs/guides/authentication_methods#pat-personal-access-token).

 #### New `snowflake_user_programmatic_access_tokens` data source
 Added a new preview data source for user programmatic access tokens.
 See reference [docs](https://docs.snowflake.com/en/sql-reference/sql/show-user-programmatic-access-tokens).